 LAs can decide how best to meet the needs of vulnerable children and young people.
 We anticipate LAs and trusts will safely distribute devices to children and young people that need them as soon as it is manageable to do so.

 However, if LAs have any concerns about lending or gifting a device to a child or young person due to safeguarding reasons, LAs can use their judgement about next steps.
 LAs may decide that the device should:

 - not be given to that child or young person and that other forms of contact are more appropriate

 - be used only in supervised contexts (with the social worker or with the support of the school)

 - be used for other children or young people who would benefit from it, outside the eligible groups

 LAs may also have valid reasons for retaining a pool of devices.
 For example, the LA may want to hold back some provision for future distribution to children and young people (for instance in anticipation of an increase in demand on children’s social care services).

-Laptops, tablets and 4G wireless routers ordered from September 2020 will be delivered directly to schools, colleges, further education providers or LAs named in the order.
+Laptops, tablets and 4G wireless routers ordered from September 2020 will be delivered directly to schools, colleges, further education institutions or LAs named in the order.
 Read guidance on how to order laptops and tablets or 4G wireless routers for more information on the delivery process.